-A city that seems fictional.
+A city that seems almost fictional.

 Far from the world’s great population centres and from the European and American cities where 20th Century design evolved lays a small city that is unique.